Spartacus: Third Servile War

 The response of the Romans was hampered by the absence of the Roman legions, which were engaged in fighting a revolt in Hispania and the Third Mithridatic War.
 Furthermore, the Romans considered the rebellion more of a policing matter than a war.
 Rome dispatched militia under the command of the praetor Gaius Claudius Glaber, who besieged Spartacus and his camp on Mount Vesuvius, hoping that starvation would force Spartacus to surrender.
 They were taken by surprise when Spartacus used ropes made from vines to climb down the steep side of the volcano with his men and attacked the unfortified Roman camp in the rear, killing most of the militia.

 The rebels also defeated a second expedition against them, nearly capturing the praetor commander, killing his lieutenants, and seizing the military equipment.
 Due to these successes, more and more slaves flocked to the Spartacan forces, as did many of the herdsmen and shepherds of the region, swelling their ranks to some 70,000.
 At its height, Spartacus's army included many different peoples, including Celts, Gauls, and others.
 Due to the previous Social War (91–87 BC), some of Spartacus's ranks were legion veterans.
 Of the slaves that joined Spartacus ranks, many were from the countryside.
 Rural slaves lived a life that better prepared them to fight in Spartacus's army.
 In contrast, urban slaves were more used to city life and were considered "privileged" and "lazy."

 In these altercations, Spartacus proved to be an excellent tactician, suggesting that he may have had previous military experience.
 Though the rebels lacked military training, they displayed skilful use of available local materials and unusual tactics against the disciplined Roman armies.
-They spent the winter of 73–72 BC training, arming and equipping their new recruits, and expanding their raiding territory to include the towns of Nola, Nuceria, Thurii and Metapontum.
-The distance between these locations and the subsequent events indicate that the slaves operated in two groups commanded by the remaining leaders Spartacus and Crixus.
+They spent the winter of 73–72 BC training, arming and equipping their new recruits, and expanding their raiding territory to include the towns of Nola, Nuceria, Thurii, and Metapontum.
+The distance between these locations and the subsequent events indicate that the slaves operated in two groups commanded by Spartacus and Crixus.